 Green technology and specifically wind turbine technology was promoted as a big part of sustainable, low carbon living in Northern European countries.
 The Netherlands, Germany, Denmark, and all of the Scandinavian nations invested heavily in wind turbines.
 So why are there so many wind turbine shutdowns today?
 Let’s take a deep dive.

 From 2002 to 2016 wind technology was booming.
 So why the sudden and big job cuts starting in 2016?
-Drive around the German coast and you’ll see wind turbines being dismantled.
+Drive around the German coast and you’ll see wind turbines standing still and being dismantled.
 How is this possible?
 What is/are the reasons for it?
 Do we no longer need green energy?
-Are we returning to fossil fuels?
+And worst of all: Are we returning to fossil fuels?

 Deep Dive History of Wind Power Technology

-Northern Europe, the North and Baltic Seas have a lot of wind most days.
+Northern Europe, the North, and the Baltic Sea have a lot of wind most days.
 Thus, wind turbines all along the shores and offshore were installed in large numbers beginning in the early 2000s.
-Government subsidies for “clean energy” provided huge incentives for farmers and other property owners – farmers collected checks on long-term, 20-year leases and could now look at farming as a hobby! – I am not kidding!
+Government subsidies for smart, “clean energy” provided huge incentives for farmers and other property owners – farmers collected checks on long-term, 20-year leases and could now look at farming as a hobby! – I am not kidding!
 Wind energy was deemed to be a big part of all of these countries’ green technology goals.